-Traditional Individual Retirement Account (Trust) Disclosure Statement
+Roth Individual Retirement Account (Trust) Disclosure Statement

-This Disclosure Statement contains important information about traditional Individual Retirement Accounts ("traditional IRA") described in Section 408(a) of the Internal Revenue Code ("Code") and applicable Federal Income Tax Regulations ("Regulations").
-You should read this Disclosure Statement, as well as the Trust Agreement, to make certain that you fully understand the rules and tax consequences applicable to traditional IRAs.
+This Disclosure Statement contains important information about traditional Individual Retirement Accounts ("traditional IRA") described in Section 408(a) of the Internal Revenue Code ("Code") and Roth Individual Retirement Accounts ("Roth IRA") described in Section 408A of the Code and applicable Federal Income Tax Regulations ("Regulations").
+You should read this Disclosure Statement, as well as the Trust Agreement, to make certain that you fully understand the rules and tax consequences applicable to traditional IRAs and Roth IRAs.